lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 ### Secure boot

-Earlgrey follows the [Secure Boot](../../../../doc/security/specs/secure_boot/README.md) specification.
+Darjeeling follows the [Secure Boot](../../../../doc/security/specs/secure_boot/README.md) specification.
 The `ROM` has 3 key slots which are allocated as follows:

 | Slot | Role | Name |